Omycron83/Notes/ML/Early Stopping.md

 Early stopping is a machine learning technique used to potentiall reduce overfitting by stopping the training on a training set as soon as validation error starts to increase significantly.
-This stems from the theory that, when training a model, the 'obvious', population-specific patterns are discovered first, while 'overfitting', i.e. the discovery of sample-specific patterns happens later in the training process, while
+This stems from the theory that, when training a model, the 'obvious', population-specific patterns are discovered first, while 'overfitting', i.e. the discovery of sample-specific patterns happens later in the training process, where a lack of required learning of the affirmentioned patterns leads to the discovery of the latter patterns.
+If that were the case, there would be an optimal point in time where most of the general, but few of the specific patterns are discovered.